kozec/sc-controller/docs/actions.md

 should mouse travell between two feedback ticks.

+#### osd(action, [timeout=5])
+Displays action description in OSD and executes it normally.
+Works only if executed by pressing physical button or with `dpad`.
+Otherwise just executes child action.

 # Shortcuts:
 #### raxis(id)
 Shortcut for `axis(id, 32767, -32767)`, that is call to axis with min/max values